 History of Ward Charcoal Ovens Historic State Park

 After the silver rush, the ovens were used as a shelter for travelers and bandits and are now on display for everyone who finds themselves in Eastern Nevada.
-At over 300 feet high, the ovens are one of the unique pieces of the American southwest.
+Standing over 30 feet high, the ovens are a unique piece of the American southwest.
 The area surrounding the park has been developed for many other outdoor-based activities, making this park an all-around fun experience.

-If you’re near Ward Charcoal Ovens Historic State Park, you’re also near Great Basin National Park.
-Great Basin is known for sage-covered slopes, ancient bristlecone pines, and an underground cavern system.
-There are plenty of great hiking and biking trails and a host of other activities to enjoy at Great Basin.
-The entire park is watched over by 13,000-foot Whitney Peak.
+Not far from the park is also Great Basin National Park, which is known for its sage-covered slopes, ancient bristlecone pines, and caverns.
+There are plenty of great hiking and biking trails here also and a host of other activities.
+In the background, the entire park is watched over by 13,000-foot Whitney Peak.

 Great Basin is also a popular park among amateur astronomers because of the lack of light pollution.
 The dark skies you'll find here make it a great spot to look for your favorite constellation or spot a shooting star.
 And if you’re a history buff, you can learn the stories behind the abandoned silver towns in the area, or visit attractions in town like the Nevada Northern Railway Museum, Ely Renaissance Village, and the White Pine Public Museum.